The best local movers for Olympia to Overland Park moves

 How life is different in Olympia vs. Overland Park

-Other things to consider for your Olympia vs. Overland Park move
+Other things to consider for your Olympia to Overland Park move

 - Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Overland Park without delay.
-You can select your official move date when completing the form.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Overland Park.
 Start the process here.

 - Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Released Value Protection is the most economical option because it doesn’t cost anything.
 It is offered by movers at no additional charge, but the protection is minimal.
 Under this option, the mover is responsible for no more than 60 cents per pound per article.
 For example, if your mover lost or damaged a 50 inch TV weighing 25 pounds, you would only receive $15 (60 cents x 25 pounds).
 If you need for the full value of your items to be covered, please consult with the moving company you’re hiring for other options or a third-party insurance provider.